etrepat/devstrap/README.md

 # DevStrap

-DevStrap is a simple script to rapidly set up a debian/ubuntu box for Ruby/Rails development.
+DevStrap is a simple script to rapidlyset up a debian/ubuntu box for Ruby/Rails development.

 ## Requirements